quickthyme/qloop/docs/introduction.md

 in a type-safe manner, but they can quickly become difficult to read or muck around with for any practical use of chaining.

-`QLoopPath` addresses this, by allowing you to compose a series of segments together, in a less-violent, more readable way.
+`QLPath` addresses this, by allowing you to compose a series of segments together, in a less-violent, more readable way.

 This is accomplished using *type-erasure*, but we don't have to give up